-Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery.
+- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Reversal of the battery cables will damage the electrical parts. - Connect the red battery cable first

-- Reversal of the battery cables will damage the electrical parts. - Connect the red battery cable first when installing the battery and disconnect the black battery cable first when removing it.
+- when installing the battery and disconnect the black battery cable first when removing it.
 Otherwise, the electrical parts can be damaged. - The electrical contacts of the battery and cables must be clean and properly connected, or the battery will not start the engine.

-Connect the red battery cable to the POSI-TIVE (+) terminal first.
-Then connect the black battery cable to the NEGATIVE (-) terminal.
+Connect the RED cable to the POSITIVE (+) terminal first.
+Then connect the BLACK cable to the NEGATIVE (-) terminal.